AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/error-when-filtering-orders-in-admin.md

 ## Issue

-When trying to filter orders in the Admin by date, returns an error.
+Filtering orders in the Admin by date returns an error.

 The exception.log shows: